 To check if the muzzleloader is unloaded, remove the ramrod, unscrew the jag and re-attach at the opposite end of the jag.
 Place the ramrod down the barrel.
 The ramrod should sit 3/4" below the muzzle.
-You should also be able to hear a metallic sound of the jag hitting the face of the breech plug.
+You should also be able to hear a metallic sound of the brass jag hitting the face of the breech plug.
 If your ramrod extends beyond the muzzle or you do not hear a metallic sound you will need to disassemble the muzzleloader and remove the obstruction before proceeding.
 Refer to the Section VII & VIII.
+Ramrod should sit below muzzle and you will need to hear a metallic sound to check if barrel is unloaded.

-BEFORE YOU USE YOUR MUZZLELOADER, CI FAN & I IIBRICATE IT!
+BEFORE YOU USE YOUR MUZZLELOADER, CLEAN & LUBRICATE IT!